 Politicians, producers and consumers – we must all work together to increase the share of circular materials used.
 Today we use 8.6% circular materials.
 Earth Overshoot Day 2020 in Sweden is on 2 April.
 When will it be in 2021?

-/ Jon Haag, VP Business & Innovation Area Material Transition at RISE
+/ Jon Haag, former VP Business & Innovation Area Material Transition at RISE

 PwC Global Innovation 1000 study, 2018